ProgrammerArk/Bank-API/README.md

 A comprehensive REST API for a Bank that allows users to manage their personal details, bank accounts, and perform financial transactions.

 ## Features
-User Management: Create, read, update, and delete user profiles Bank Account Management: Create, read, update, and delete bank accounts Transaction Management: Deposit and withdraw money with transaction history
+- **User Management**: Create, read, update, and delete user profiles
+- **Bank Account Management**: Create, read, update, and delete bank accounts
+- **Transaction Management**: Deposit and withdraw money with transaction history
-Security: Simple authentication using X-User-Id header
+- **Security**: Simple authentication using X-User-Id header
-Validation: Comprehensive input validation and error handling
+- **Validation**: Comprehensive input validation and error handling

 ## Technology Stack Used